JulioHidalgoPiani/task-manager/README.md

   - `jackson-databind-2.18.1.jar`
   - `jackson-annotations-2.18.1.jar`

-  These libraries should be placed in the `libs/` folder.
+  These libraries should be placed in the `libs/` folder create in the root of the project.

 ## Installation